opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 7       Disagreements subsequently arose between OSIM and Manoj.
 Although Manoj was a director of TWG Tea from 12 October 2007, and its Chairman and CEO from 1 November 2008, he stepped down as CEO from 15 September 2012, and as director and Chairman from 28 September 2012.

 8       Taha initially commenced employment at Wellness as its Tea Division’s Managing Director from 20 June 2007.
 His employment was transferred to TWG Tea from 1 April 2008, and he became its President and a director.
 He stepped down as director on 3 October 2018.
 Taha is currently TWG Tea’s CEO and President.
 Maranda initially commenced employment as a director of Wellness’ Tea Division from 25 July 2007.
 Her employment was transferred to TWG Tea on 1 April 2008, and she was a director of TWG Tea from 18 August 2008 to 25 March 2009.
 Maranda is currently Director of Corporate Communications and Business Development of TWG Tea and has held that role since July 2009.
 Rith was first employed by Wellness in November 2007.
 His employment was transferred to TWG Tea from 1 April 2008 and he is currently its Chief Operations Officer.
-Rith is not a party in this suit but gave evidence for the counterclaim defendants.[\[note: 2\]](#Ftn_2)
+Rith is not a party in this suit but gave evidence for the counterclaim defendants.[^2]

 9       TWG Tea’s name was changed from “The Wellness Group” Tea to “The Wellbeing Group” Tea sometime between October to December 2014.